-Appeal is open to the proponent on the decison taken by EEAA on the EIA.
+Appeal is open to the proponent on the decision taken by EEAA on the EIA.
 The proponent should make an objection within 30 days to the Permanent Review Committee.
 This commmittee consists of a representative form the EEAA, the proponent or attorney, a representative of the licensing body, three experts selected as members for three years.
 The proponent can appeal against the EIA decision and against the conditions of the licence.

 Law no 4.
 (1994) and executive regulations of law no. 4